Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="688" height="373" alt="Screenshot from 2026-02-04 23-02-01" src="https://github.com/user-attachments/assets/07133052-f5b5-4122-a9f1-1bb1c9f10537" />

+> [!NOTE]
+>
+> It should be mentioned that i'm using the same exact copy of the binary in the _h3 task_, so I already unpacked it previously.
+>
+> If this sounds unfamiliar, check [this out](<https://github.com/Ali-Mikael/Application-hacking/blob/main/h3-NoStringsAttached.md#c-packd>)

 #### We then let ghidra do the heavy lifting for us, and analyze the contents in order to reverse engineer it to C:
 <img width="1317" height="790" alt="Screenshot from 2026-02-04 23-04-21" src="https://github.com/user-attachments/assets/d9c23ccd-ded2-44e0-b65b-481f6139cbbc" />